Acea (company): Energy Management

-It also offers services related to electric mobility and organic waste composting.
+Acea operates in several energy-related sectors, including energy efficiency, electric mobility, regulated market services, circular economy, and energy management.

+The company coordinates its operating subsidiaries in activities related to the energy markets, centrally managing price and volume risks.
+Its activities include the trading of electricity, gas, and environmental certificates, improving internal energy efficiency through Aema S.r.l., and the sale of electricity in the regulated market through Servizio Elettrico Roma S.p.A.

-Networks & Smart Cities
+Networks & Public Lighting

-It supplies 9 TWh of electricity to Rome and the surrounding municipalities, managing its public and artistic lighting.
+It supplies 10 TWh of electricity to Rome and the surrounding municipalities, managing its public and artistic lighting.

 Acea is also working on projects regarding energy efficiency and smart grids.

 Engineering & Infrastructure Projects

 Acea designs, constructs and manages energy infrastructures and integrated water systems.
 It also provides laboratory services and engineering consultancy.